Cat-Of-Devil/lampstack/README.md

-# lamp
+# LAMP Stack
-Docker Compose LAMP stack
+docker-compose LAMP stack

+It includes:
+ * php
+ * apache2
+ * mysql
+ * phpmyadmin

+Can be configured with:
+ * mariadb
+ * nginx